Teen suicide: What parents need to know

 What should I do if I suspect my teen is suicidal?

-If you think your teen is in immediate danger, call 911, your local emergency number or a suicide hotline.
-In the U.S., call or text 988 to reach the 988 Suicide & Crisis Lifeline, available 24 hours a day, seven days a week.
+If you think your teen is in danger right now, call 911, your local emergency number or a suicide hotline.
+In the United States, call or text 988 to reach the 988 Suicide & Crisis Lifeline.
+It's available 24 hours a day, seven days a week.
 Or use the Lifeline Chat.
 Services are free and confidential.
-The Suicide & Crisis Lifeline in the U.S. has a Spanish language phone line at 1-888-628-9454 (toll-free).
+The Suicide & Crisis Lifeline in the U.S. has a Spanish language phone line at 888-628-9454 (toll-free).

-If you suspect that your teen might be thinking about suicide, talk to him or her immediately.
+If you suspect that your teen might be thinking about suicide, talk to your teen right away.
 Don't be afraid to use the word "suicide."
-Talking about suicide won't plant ideas in your teen's head.
+Talking about suicide won't plant ideas for self-harm in a child's head.

-Ask your teen to talk about his or her feelings and listen.
-Don't dismiss his or her problems.
-Instead, reassure your teen of your love.
-Remind your teen that he or she can work through whatever is going on — and that you're willing to help.
+Ask how your teenager is feeling and listen.
+Don't dismiss your teen's problems.
+Instead, reassure your child of your love.
+Remind your teen that together, you can work through whatever is going on.

 What can I do to prevent teen suicide?